Written by John Meredyth Lucas and Gene Roddenberry

 The Federation sent a cultural observer, John Gill (David Brian) to the planet Ekosia.
 He hasn’t been heard from, so the Enterprise is sent to investigate.
-On the way, they are attacked by a thermonuclear device; a device which is beyond what was last known of the Ekosian technology.
+On the way, they are attacked by a thermonuclear device; a device that is beyond what was the last known of the Ekosian technology.

 There’s also the question of how quickly he was able to do it.
 He couldn’t have been a cultural observer all that long.
-With no background to Germany in the 1920’s and 1930’s, he’s easily able to steer this society to embracing Nazis in less than ten years (fandom shows a timeline of eight years between when he was first assigned to Ekosia and when the events of this episode happen).
+With no background in Germany in the 1920s and 1930s, he’s easily able to steer this society to embracing Nazis in less than ten years (fandom shows a timeline of eight years between when he was first assigned to Ekosia and when the events of this episode happen).

 There’s little to highlight here in the way of special effects or makeup.
 When Kirk and Spock are imprisoned they are supposedly whipped.
 The makeup to make it look like the guards drew blood is very obviously just painted on their skin (green in the case of Spock).
 It almost looks like an airbrush or spray can was used.
 This is one time when the makeup department was sorely lacking.

 There’s more of a story here, of course.
 It involves Kirk and Spock attempting to get to John Gill and the Ekosians who help them.
-I can’t say the story is worth watching because there’s no long-term ramification on the Star Trek universe.
+I can’t say the story is worth watching because there are no long-term ramifications in the Star Trek universe.
 I’m sure the story was considered “edgy” by some just over twenty years since the end of World War II, but now it just seems ridiculous.